|Recent Forum Topics Etiquette...||Can I get FUMBBL to ...||Secret League Americ...|

 FFB is a free program that simulates Games Workshop's Blood Bowl board game.
 It will run on any computer that can run relatively recent versions of Java.

-In most divisions games are arranged through IRC chat.
-If you're not familiar with IRC, it's basically similar to Instant Messaging - you type what you want to 'say' and the other people who are on the same channel can 'hear' you and reply.
-For instructions on how to install and set up IRC click here.
+In most divisions games are arranged through Discord chat.
+If you're not familiar with Discord, it's basically similar to Instant Messaging - you type what you want to 'say' and the other people who are on the same channel can 'hear' you and reply.
+For instructions on how to install and set up Discord click here.
 Any time of day or night you will likely find dozens of members to chat with or play against.

 Yes, it really is free.
 With two tiny caveats.